adrianbarwicki/viciqloud-boilerplate-node-angularjs/README.md

 **ViciQloud Boilerplate**
 Boilerplate with NodeJS server and AngularJS written for educational purposes.

-** It presents how to launch a micro server in NodeJS with Express framework ** It shows the definition on the Api endpoints
+** It presents how to launch a micro server in NodeJS with Express framework

+** It shows the definition on the Api endpoints

-** It shows how the modules can be exported and exported ** It presents an example communication between Client AngularApp and NodeJS Server ** It demonstrates an example use of one-way binding in AngularJS ** It shows use of controllers without $scope (the 'angular2' way)
+** It shows how the modules can be exported and exported

+** It presents an example communication between Client AngularApp and NodeJS server

+** It demonstrates an example use of one-way binding in AngularJS

+** It shows use of controllers without $scope (the 'angular2' way)

 ## Startup
 ```